sam-621/nextjs-13-starter/src/ui/modules/README.md

 # Modules

-folder to storage your jsx about one page
+Folder to store your jsx about one page

 ## File example